Katherine Heigl: 2020–present: professional expansion, Firefly Lane, Woodhull, and reunion with co-stars

+In the summer of 2023, Heigl and her former co-star Ellen Pompeo reunited at Variety Studio: Actors on Actors, where they talked about their time on Grey's Anatomy and Heigl's departure from the show, among other things.
+Heigl said: “I was so naive.
+I got on my soapbox, and I had some things to say, and I felt really passionate about this stuff.
+I felt really strong.
+I felt so strongly that I also got a megaphone out on my soapbox.
+There was no part of me that imagined a bad reaction.
+I felt really justified in how I felt about it and where I was coming from.
+I've spent most of my life — I think most women do — being in that people-pleasing mode.
+It's really disconcerting when you feel like you have really displeased everybody.
+It was not my intention to do so, but I had some things to say, and I didn’t think I was going to get such a strong reaction.”
+Pompeo responded: “You know what I love?
+There are two roles women fit into, victim or villain.
+And the women who are victims are only victims because they don't have the guts to be the villain."

+In January 2024, Heigl joined her former Grey's Anatomy colleagues Ellen Pompeo, Chandra Wilson, Justin Chambers and James Pickens Jr. at the 75th Primetime Emmy Awards to present the award for Outstanding Supporting Actor in a Limited or Anthology Series or Movie.

+In June 2024, Heigl was a guest on Shannen Doherty's podcast "Let's Be Clear..with Shannen Doherty" where they talked about how they lived against the negative labels placed on them in Hollywood and how important it is to them to care for and keep animals properly.

 Personal life

 In June 2006, Heigl became engaged to singer Josh Kelley, whom she had met a year earlier on the set of his music video for "Only You".
 They chose not to live together before they were married, with Heigl later explaining, "I think I just wanted to save something for the actual marriage...
 I wanted there to be something to make the actual marriage different than the dating or the courtship."
 They were married on December 23, 2007, in Park City, Utah.
 They live with their children in Oakley, Utah.

 In September 2009, the couple adopted a daughter from South Korea, the birthplace of Heigl's sister Meg.
-She was born with a heart defect and underwent open-heart surgery before leaving Korea.
+She was born with a heart defect and underwent open-heart surgery before leaving South Korea.
 In April 2012, Kelley and Heigl adopted a second daughter from the U.S. In June 2016, the couple announced that they were expecting their third child.
 Heigl gave birth to a son on December 20, 2016.

 Heigl's brother-in-law is singer Charles Kelley of the country music trio Lady A.